 This page contains the stories of servicemen killed in action in the Pacific Theater of Operation (PTO) in World War II.
 This includes those killed in the South Pacific, Central Pacific and China-India-Burma Theaters.
-I have divided the World War II section into European and Pacific Theater sections because of the size a scope of the war.
+I have divided the World War II section into European and Pacific Theater sections because of the size and scope of the war.
 In all, almost 400,000 Americans were killed in action during World War II.
 American involvement officially lasted from 7 December 1941 to September 1945, even though US forces were fighting and dying both before and after these dates.

 During World War II, the regulations surrounding the Purple Heart and the medal itself changed greatly.
 In 1942, the government expanded the criteria for awarding the medal to those killed in action retroactive to 7 December 1941.
 They also allowed members of all branches of the U.S. military to be eligible for the award, not just the Army.
 Finally, the provision allowing the Purple Heart to be awarded for Meritorious Service, was removed and the Purple Heart truly became a medal awarded to those who were wounded or killed in the service of their country.

 Because of the number of wounded and killed during the war, the way the Purple Heart was manufactured and distributed also changed.
 After the initial 600,000 medals were constructed after 1932, the Purple Heart was no longer serial numbered along a side rim.
 The purple center of the medals changed from a painted and/or enamel center to a plastic center during this period as well.
 As the various services ordered Purple Heart medals to be manufactured by separate contracts, in many cases the construction methods used to manufacture the Purple Heart is different between medals awarded by the Army and those awarded by the Navy and Marine Corps, especially before 1944-1945.